andrade-fs/andrade-fs.github.io/_posts/2024-01-24-network-configuration.md

-🚀 Don’t forget to check out the 🚀 [VPN configuration](/posts/vpn-configuration) to improve your PfSense setup.
+🚀 Don’t forget to check out the 🚀 [DNS & AdBlock](/posts/adblock-configuration/) to improve your PfSense setup.